 Jollof Rice

 Liberia is known for its rich and flavorful stews and soups.
-The most famous is Palm Butter Soup, made from palm fruit, often served with rice or a starchy side dish.
+One of the most common Liberian soups is Palm Butter Soup, made from palm fruit, often served with rice or a starchy side dish.
 Pepper Soup is another popular choice, a spicy broth with various meats and spices.

 Liberia palm butter soup with fish and rice

-Liberian Dumboy is a traditional dish in Liberian cuisine.
+Liberian Dumboy is Liberia's most iconic traditional dish.
 It is made from cassava, and it is cooked and pounded to create a dough-like consistency.
 Dumboy is often served with various Liberian soups and stews, acting as a starchy accompaniment.
 It's a simple yet hearty staple in Liberian meals, enjoyed for its comforting texture and ability to complement a wide range of flavorful dishes.
+Dumboy is usually served in local Liberian restaurants, mainly during the weekend.

 4. Fish Galore from Liberia’s Coast